collective/collective.big.bang/README.rst

 Fun fact:

-This package is now called collective.big.bang instead of the original collective.bigbang, because it was rejected by pypi naming package.
+This package is now called collective.big.bang instead of the original collective.bigbang, because collective.bigbang name was rejected by pypi naming package.

 .. _Environment variables: